-The 93rd Academy Awards might continue in its original format.
-A rep from the Academy and ABC reportedly told Variety on Tuesday that there will be no "virtual" Oscars.
+A rep from the Academy and ABC reportedly said that there will be no virtual Oscars.

 "The Oscars in-person telecast will happen,” the rep said, according to the trade publication.
 ET has reached out for additional comment.